Stripe Payments & Subscriptions

 account creation form on stripe website

 A confirmation letter will be sent to your email address.
 Proceed to the inbox and click the link in the email to pass the verification.
 Afterward, you’ll be redirected to Stripe’s dashboard page.
-Click on the New Business bar in the upper left corner of the sidebar, enter the account name and press the “Add name” button.

-stripe api keys section
+stripe publishable and secret api keys

 How to configure the Stripe Gateway

-Go to JetForms > Forms and open one of the created forms.
-In the right-side menu, you will see the Gateways Settings section.
+Go to WordPress Dashboard > JetFormBuilder > Forms and open one of the created forms.
+In the right-side JetForm section, you will see the Gateways Settings section.
+Select the “Stripe Checkout” option and hit the “Edit” button.

 stripe checkout in the gateways settings section